Updated August 24, 2023

-- The Analysis ToolPak is loaded in excel now, and it will be available under the DATA tab with the name of Data Analysis.
+- The Analysis ToolPak is loaded in excel now and will be available under the DATA tab with the name Data Analysis.

 How to Create a Histogram Chart in Excel?

-Before creating a histogram chart in excel, we need to create the bins in a separate column.
+Before creating a histogram chart in Excel, we must create the bins in a separate column.

-Bins are numbers that represent the intervals into which we want to group the data set.
-These intervals should be consecutive, non-overlapping and of equal size.
+Bins represent the intervals into which we want to group the data set.
+These intervals should be consecutive, non-overlapping, and of equal size.

 - If you are working on Excel 2016, there is a built-in histogram chart option.

-- If you are working on Excel 2013, 2010 or earlier version, you can create a histogram using Data Analysis ToolPak.
+- If you are working on Excel 2013, 2010, or earlier versions, you can create a histogram using Data Analysis ToolPak.

-- In Excel 2016, a histogram chart option is added as an inbuilt chart under the chart section.
+- Excel 2016 adds a histogram chart option as an inbuilt chart under the chart section.